-Energy focus: The UK’s energy mix – a role for hydrogen?
+Energy focus: the UK’s energy mix – a role for hydrogen?

 Hydrogen is increasingly becoming a front-runner in the energy sector’s transition to net-zero.
 In this article we will provide a brief introduction to the key government initiatives relating to hydrogen contained in the Energy White Paper.
 We will also consider the application, benefits and drawbacks of hydrogen as a source of heat and power.